Quantum state tomography of qutrits by single-photon counting with imperfect measurements: Results and analysis

 In \figref{figure2}, one finds the graphs of the average purity and von Neumann entropy.
 In \figref{purity10000}, we see that the plots overlap along the entire domain.
-As we increase the dark count rate, the average purity declines to its minimal value, i.e. $1/3$, whereas the von Neumann entropy grows towards its maximum value, which is $\ln 3$.
+As we increase the dark count rate, the average purity declines to its minimal value, i.e., $1/3$, whereas the von Neumann entropy grows towards its maximum value, which is $\ln 3$.
 On the other hand, the plots in \figref{purity10} display some differences when it comes to the measurement schemes.
-For lower values of the dark count rate, the MUBs result in quantum states which feature on average more entropy.
-This result appears intriguing as compared with \figref{fidelity10}, where the measurement based on the MUBs was proved to deliver better accuracy.
+For lower values of the dark count rate, the MUBs lead to quantum states that feature on average more entropy.
+This result appears intriguing as compared with \figref{fidelity10}, where the measurement based on the MUBs was proved to deliver slightly better accuracy.
+Nonetheless, just as in the case of fidelity, the results for the single-photon scenario are burdened with significant variance.